 Postdoctoral Opportunities at the McDonald Institute for Archaeological Research

-The McDonald Institute for Archaeological Research, the postdoctoral research hub of the Department of Archaeology, welcomes applications from potential postdocs/Early Career Researchers (ECRs).
+As the the postdoctoral research hub of the Department of Archaeology, the McDonald Institute for Archaeological Research welcomes applications from potential postdocs/Early Career Researchers (ECRs).
 There are a number of national and international funding schemes that you can apply to which will enable you to come and work with us.
 If you are interested in any of the below schemes, please contact Mr Nicholas Ward on ngw25@cam.ac.uk at least 6 weeks before the deadline.

 The list below is of major sources only.
-Any international researchers looking to apply for funding in their own country for a Fellowship or grant which they would like to hold in Cambridge should also contact Mr Nicholas Ward in the first instance.
+Any international researchers looking to apply for funding in their own country for a Fellowship or grant which they would like to hold in Cambridge should see the Hosted Fellows Category on the Join Our Community Page

 Restricted call: British Academy Postdoctoral Fellowships

-The British Academy Postdoctoral scheme opens each year around 13th July.
-The details of last year’s call can be found on the Academy’s website.
+The British Academy Postdoctoral scheme is now open.
+Details of how to apply can be found on the British Academy website.
 An internal department shortlisting procedure operates.
-For 2023 we expect that applicants will need to participate in a new package of University advice, information and review to be eligible.
-Further details about this support package will be announced in late spring.
+For 2023 we require applicants to provide a proposal template that includes a synopsis of their proposed research, a CV and list of publications by the internal deadline of midnight Sunday 13th August 2023.
+To indicate your interests in the scheme and aquire a proposal template please send an email to Dr Katherine Boyle.
 Awards are typically for three years and cover the salary of the Postdoctoral Fellow to work full-time on the Fellowship, small-scale research expenses, costs towards the time of a mentor and the host institution's estates and indirect costs.
 Salaries are normally in the range of £34,308 - £36,386.

 Facilitated by the British Academy and/or Royal Society, these 3-year awards are intended for non-UK scientists with no more than seven years active full-time postdoctoral experience at the time of application who wish to conduct research in the UK.
 For those applying without a PhD, all requirements for the PhD must have been completed (including viva) before the fellowship starts.
 See International Fellowships 2023 | The British Academy